Lisa-ach/Computer-vision-project/Features_extraction/README.md

 Multiple feature extraction algorithms are used.
+Their implementation can be found in the class FeatureExtraction of the file *feature_extraction_class.py*.
+The file *feature_extraction.ipynb* allows to find the best hyperparameters for each method.

+The methods used can be listed as follows.

+# I. Low-Level Features

+Low-Level Feature Extraction techniques focus on basic image characteristics like **edges, corners, or points of interest.**

-# I. Interest point detection algorithms
+## 1. Interest point detection algorithms

 Interest point detection algorithms focus on finding distinctive points that are easy to match across images.